 You can listen to Queens of the Stone Age Villains here.

 The B-52’s – Whammy!

-In 1983, the B-52’s followed up Mesopotamia, with their third studio album, Whammy!, which is basically a continuation of what they did on Mesopotamia.
-However instead of working with David Byrne, this time the band worked with Jamaican audio engineer and producer, Steven Stanley, best known for working with Talking Heads and Tom Tom Club.
+In 1983, the B-52’s followed up their EP, Mesopotamia, with their third studio album, Whammy!, which is basically a continuation of what they did on Mesopotamia.
+However instead of working with David Byrne, this time the band worked with Jamaican audio engineer and producer, Steven Stanley, best known for working with Talking Heads and the Tom Tom Club.
 The B-52’s were relentless with changing and updating their sound, thus Whammy! is another take on the band’s journey of experimentation.